deontologician/spaceship-build/README.md

 4. Add some kind of graphical element (probably 2D)
 5. Implement the game portion, flying in space, repairing on the fly etc.
 6. Beyond: Multiplayer, fleets of ships battling, other improbable features...

+# Copyright

+This file is part of spaceship-build.

+spaceship-build is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+spaceship-build is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with spaceship-build.
+If not, see <http://www.gnu.org/licenses/>.